ADMINISTRATIVE PROCEDURE No. 3220

-C. Libelous material or speech may be prohibited.
-Libelous material shall be defined to include defamatory falsehoods about public figures or governmental officials.
+C Libelous or slanderous material or speech may be prohibited.
+Libelous material will be defined to include defamatory falsehoods about public figures or governmental officials.
 In order to be libelous, the defamatory falsehood must be made with actual malice; that is, with knowledge that it is false, or with reckless disregard of whether it was false or not.

-E. Publications may not "invade the privacy" of individuals.
+D. Publications that involve an unwarranted invasion of privacy will not be permitted.
 Such occurrences may include: exploitation of one's personality; publications of one's private affairs with which the public has no legitimate concern; or, wrongful intrusion into one's private activities in a manner that can cause mental suffering, shame, or humiliation to a reasonable person of ordinary sensibilities.

 Students' constitutional rights of freedom of speech or expression provide for the opportunity to distribute written materials on school premises.
 However, distribution of materials by students shall not cause disruption of or interference with school activities.
 Systematic distribution of materials may not occur during instructional time, unless other similar non-instructional activities are permitted.
 Students will be subject to corrective action or punishment, including suspension or expulsion, depending on the nature of the disruption or interference resulting from distribution of materials.